-The following are the final terms and conditions ("Final Terms") of Loan No. [ $\bullet$ ], (the "Loan") that AB Sveriges Säkerställda Obligationer (publ) with the parallel trade name The Swedish Covered Bond Corporation, Reg.
-No. 556645-9755 ("SCBC") issues in the capital market in accordance with an agreement with the belowmentioned Issuing House(s).
+The following are the final terms and conditions (the "Final Terms") of Loan No. [●], (the "Loan") that AB Sveriges Säkerställda Obligationer (publ) with the parallel trade name The Swedish Covered Bond Corporation, Reg.
+No. 556645-9755 ("SCBC") issues in the capital market in accordance with an agreement with the below-mentioned Issuing House(s).

-The Loan shall be subject to the general terms and conditions dated [15 May 2006/17 July 2020/17 June 2022] (the "General Terms and Conditions") set out in SCBC's base prospectus for continuous issuance of Covered Bonds, dated [23 September 2013/16 July 2021/17 June 2022 [as supplemented on [•]] (the "Prospectus"), and the Final Terms set out below.
+The Loan shall be subject to the general terms and conditions dated [●] (the "General Terms and Conditions") set out in or incorporated by SCBC's base prospectus for continuous issuance of Covered Bonds, dated [●] as supplemented from time to time (the "Prospectus"), and the Final Terms set out below.
 Words and expressions not defined in the Final Terms shall have the meaning set out in the General Terms and Conditions.